OpenMined/PyGrid-deprecated---see-PySyft-/examples/Serving and Querying models on Grid/README.md

 In these series of tutorials we'll show all the different ways to serve and query models on Grid.

+## Prerequisites

+Make sure to check it out the tutorials on the example folder, they show how to setup grid workers locally and on heroku.

 ## Notebooks structure

 We define the notebooks structure accordingly to potential use cases: